DSN+DEV+OKC Lightning Talk

 Give your teammates the best possible tools to do their job

-For fellow developers: Document all of this code for your fellow developers.
+For your fellow developers: Document all of this code for your fellow developers.
 CSS is way more complex now with pre-processors.

-For fellow designers: Provide real production ready markup.
+For your fellow designers: Provide real production ready markup.
 Not all designers should code, but that doesn’t mean we shouldn’t make it as easy as possible for them to start if they want to.